chakra-ui/zag/.changeset/dirty-elephants-teach.md

 "@zag-js/select": patch
 ---

-Refactor select to use dismissable layer
+Refactor select to use dismissable layer pattern